 The nice thing about low season (wet) is there isn’t as many tourists around.
-This is also the time when Filipinos like to travel.
 We also went at the end of May 2015 (tail end of hot season) until mid June (start of the rains).
 It was really, really hot and sticky.
 If you go at this time you might want to consider an air-conditioned room.
 As we got into June the skies were often cloudy, then sunny and we got rain almost daily but only for short periods of time.
 That didn’t stop us from island hopping or renting a motorbike.
 Melody has a good account of her rainy June trip on her blog ‘Guiltless Getaways‘ and She has a good account of her stay in rainy August on her blog ‘it’s Sheee.’

 We also visited in January.
 Everyday was sunshine.
 Sometimes you will get a short shower.
 Despite what season you go bring plenty of sun block and mosquito repellent (especially during rainy season).

 - You can check out the current weather but we can tell you it’s most often wrong.
 You know you’ll get lots of rain if there is a tropical depression in the area otherwise rain is usually isolated to different areas and blows over fast.